rouarouatbi/medTalkBack/README.md

 To activate this application you need to change the application properties also create a user in mailTrap.io and put your credentials in this api ensures the enabling of the user by sending you an email where you get to verify your account. we used the api mailTrap for its simplicity in providing a fake SMTP server that would allow us to safely and rapidly test our application.

-you will also need to provide a database. you only need to create spring-reddit-clone schema and the rest of the tables will be automatically created.
+you will also need to provide a database. you only need to create a schema and the rest of the tables will be automatically created.

 We used JPA and hibernate to create our tables and spring web security to provide the security needed. we also made sure to make a refresh token.